Ben Gannon-Doak: Liverpool

-Doak signed with Liverpool in March 2022, with Celtic due to receive training compensation of around £600,000.
-On 9 November 2022, Doak made his debut for Liverpool when he came on as a 74th minute substitute in a 3–2 penalty shoot-out win against Derby County in the third round of the 2022–23 EFL Cup at Anfield.
+Gannon-Doak signed with Premier League club Liverpool in March 2022, with Celtic due to receive training compensation of around £600,000.
+On 9 November 2022, he made his debut for Liverpool when he came on as a 74th minute substitute in a 3–2 penalty shoot-out win against Derby County in the third round of the 2022–23 EFL Cup at Anfield.
 Five days later, he signed his first professional contract with Liverpool, having reached the age of 17.
-Doak made his league debut for Liverpool on 26 December in a 3–1 win at Aston Villa, and became the youngest Scottish player to appear in the Premier League.
+Doak made his league debut for Liverpool on 26 December in a 3–1 win at Aston Villa, becoming the youngest Scottish player to appear in the Premier League.